masroore/php-html2text/README.md

 ## License

-Collision is an open-sourced software licensed under the [MIT license](LICENSE.md).
+Html2Text is an open-sourced software licensed under the [MIT license](LICENSE.md).